-In a loan involving regular participation, direct participants join as participant lenders after the initial closing of the loan.
-An existing lender-often the arranging lender who typically also serves as the administrative agent-sells a portion of the loan to the incoming participant lender (who is also called a co-lender).
+In a loan involving regular participation (again, not to be confused with a participant in a loan in which a participation certificate is issued by the lender), direct participants join as participant lenders after the initial closing of the loan.
+An existing lender, often the arranging lender who typically also serves as the administrative agent, sells a portion of the loan to the incoming participant lender (who is also called a co-lender).
 This sale is documented by an assignment and assumption agreement (or assignment and acceptance agreement) between the selling lender and the co-lender.
 The co-lender will acquire by assignment an undivided participation interest in the loan on a pro-rata basis, which means that it will accept the obligation to advance its portion of the loan and will receive a direct interest in the amount of its participation in the right to repayment of the loan and the collateral given to secure the loan.
 In most other respects, the rights and obligations of the lenders in a regular participation are similar to those in a direct participation.